-The faculty member is responsible for contacting the student as early as possible in the first week of the session.
+The faculty member facilitating the Independent Study is responsible for contacting the student during the first week of class.
 The faculty member will inform the student of course responsibilities and expectations and provide textbook information.
 If the student does not respond to messages, the faculty member will notify the Dean of Graduate Studies, and the student may be dropped from the Independent Study.